slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Never take investment advice from someone who has to work for a living."
 -- Nassim Taleb [1960]*

-> *"The #1 thing you should look for in an investor is conviction."
+> *"The first thing you should look for in an investor is conviction."
 -- Naval Ravikant [1974]*

 > *"The stock market is the only market where things go on sale and all the customers run out of the store."